demarchenac/zemoga-fed-ui-test/README.md

 ### Image Storage

 Finally I uploaded the image files to [cloudinary](https://cloudinary.com/) in order to have more of a real life web app flow when retrieving information.

+### To Add

+-   **Testing:** I would probably handle this part of the development process with _mocha & chai_ or with _testing-library_, I think that any of these tools would generate great tests.